 On July 16, 2021, EOHHS submitted to CMS its first Quarterly Spending Plan and Narrative, which builds upon the Initial Spending Plan submitted on June 17, 2021.

-The July 2021 Quarterly Spending Plan includes new investments totaling approximately $44M and complement Massachusetts’ long-standing commitment to equitably rebalancing long-term services and supports and behavioral health services towards community living by diverting and/or transitioning individuals away from facility-based settings.
+The July 2021 Quarterly Spending Plan includes new investments totaling approximately $44M gross ($21M net) and complements Massachusetts’ long-standing commitment to equitably rebalancing long-term services and supports and behavioral health services towards community living by diverting and/or transitioning individuals away from facility-based settings.
 The investments detailed in the Quarterly Spending Plan are in addition to the $100M workforce investment detailed in the Initial Spending Plan.

 - Summary of the July 2021 Quarterly Spending Plan & Narrative: Word Doc | PDF